ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters.rst

 .. versionadded:: '2.12'

-To remove preceding and trailing unwanted lines from the string that contains JSON, use the 'clean_json' filter.
+To remove preceding and trailing unwanted lines from the string that contains a JSON object or a JSON list, use the 'clean_json' filter.
 Very useful when dealing with output from applications that mix in messages with the data::

     - name: Using filtered=True